Four County Players Board of Directors

 Brian Johns (Vice President for Finance)

 Brian’s family moved to the area in 2017, and one of the very first things they did was look for a community theater.
-His wife Paige and their daughters Lea and Susanna appeared in Christmas Story that December and have been in shows at 4CP ever since.
-Brian started by volunteering on set builds and in the House occasionally at these shows, and finally got on stage for the first time in Elf in December 2022, and is hooked (joining the Board and performing in Cinderella shortly thereafter).
+His wife Paige and their daughters Lea and Susanna appeared in A Christmas Story: The Musical that December and have been in shows at 4CP ever since.
+Brian started by volunteering on set builds and in the House occasionally at these shows, and finally got on stage for the first time in ELF in December 2022, and is hooked (joining the Board and performing in Cinderella shortly thereafter).
 In his day job he runs a statewide non-profit organization that is committed to empowering people who have traditionally been left out of decision-making processes.
 He is so excited to bring those skills to Four County Players as this theater strives to be an accessible place of belonging and inclusion for everyone in the community.
 There is something special happening here!

 Hannah Vidaver (Treasurer)